 I'll wrap it up by saying this: if you want to build a responsive site, make sure you build it responsibly.
 If I am viewing your site from my iPhone, I don't want to download whatever big images you have in your CSS for a 1000+ pixel width browser and the smaller image you have in your CSS for a less-than 600 pixel width browser.
 Don't serve me both of them, only serve me the right one.

 Again, I'm saying this as someone who is still learning.
 We've built plenty of sites that start big and get small with media queries.
-However, the research has been done—start small, and grow the site with media queries (check out Clarke's 320 & Up boilerplate for a couple options on how to structure your responsive site).
+However, the research has been done—start small, and grow the site with media queries.
 This way you are being responsive and responsible.